rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 > The `nodeName` can only be assigned at creation time.

+> [!NOTE]
-> [!NOTE] The way to assign a existing pod to another node.
+> The way to assign a existing pod to another node is by creating a binding
-> Create a binding object & send a POST request to the pod's binding API thus
+> object & send a POST request to the pod's binding API thus mimicing what the
-> mimicing what the actual scheduler does.
+> actual scheduler does.
 > You must convert the below yml file to json format as shown below.
 >
 > ```yml